100% Money Back Guarantee

 Michael graduated from Denison University in 2014 and went on to earn a master’s degree in entrepreneurship and innovation from Seton Hill.
 He has continued to contribute to the FLL community by serving as a judge and referee at the state and world level.
 He has also coached and mentored teams of his own (some of whom have won international titles of their own).
 In his ongoing career as a robotics teacher, Michael helps students and teachers to analyze and solve technological problems more creatively by integrating their right-brain and left-brain capacities.

-Jacob English is a Mechanical Engineering Student at The Ohio State University with extensive experience teaching robotics to young students.
-As a STEM Exploration and Engagement Scholar, he enjoys working with several Makeblock robots: mBot, mBot2 and xLight.
-He is a member of The Ohio State University Marching Band.
+Stephen is a 4th year Chemical Engineering Student at The Ohio State University with extensive experience with LEGOs, Arduinos, and several different programming languages.
+He enjoys teaching children in a creative and fun learning environment.
+Musically talented, he is also a member of The Ohio State University Marching Band.

 Gail enjoys mentoring Invention and Robotics competitions.
 She is the Co-founder and Owner of Robot Academy.
 She holds degrees in Computer Science and Economics from Denison University, as well as an MBA from Indiana Wesleyan University.
 She has worked in the Information Technology industry for over 20 years, but her passion is for helping young students to get excited about STEM (Science, Technology, Engineering and Math).
 She is a partner of Ohio Girl Scouts and speaks to organizations about Success with Girls and STEM.
 As a teacher and coach of student science teams, her teams placed first and second place on a National (and International) level numerous times as well as placing National Finalists with various Invention Competitions: US Army’s eCybermission (3 times), FIRST’s Global Innovation Awards (2 times), NSTA/Toshiba ExploraVision, National Inventors Hall of Fame, NASA’s Space Day (2 times) and FIRST Lego League (2 times).
 Her team’s accomplishments have been recognized by the Ohio Senate and Ohio House of Representatives.
 We incorporate this knowledge into our curriculum and help kids design brilliant inventions for a fun virtual invention competition or mock shark tank at camps.
 Robot Academy teaches online and in-person LEGO Robotics for Arduino and LEGO MINDSTORMS.
 We also sell our curriculum to schools to inspire the young students about STEM.
 It is a blast.